 [Summary is not available for the mouse gene.
 This summary is for the human ortholog.]
 This gene encodes a member of the WD repeat protein family.
 WD repeats are minimally conserved regions of approximately 40 amino acids typically bracketed by gly-his and trp-asp (GH-WD), which may facilitate formation of heterotrimeric or multiprotein complexes.
 Members of this family are involved in a variety of cellular processes, including cell cycle progression, signal transduction, apoptosis, and gene regulation.
 This cytoplasmic protein contains seven WD repeats and an AF-2 domain which function by recruiting coregulatory molecules and in transcriptional activation.
-Alternate transcriptional splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jul 2008]Summary text based on GO annotations supported by experimental evidence in mouse
+Mutations in this gene cause cranioectodermal dysplasia-1.
+A related pseudogene is located on chromosome 3.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2013]Summary text based on GO annotations supported by experimental evidence in mouse

 Researchers have inferred from direct assay, that the gene product of Ift122